Seizure: Long-term management of epilepsy

 Long-term management applies to individuals diagnosed with epilepsy.
-The goals are seizure control, minimizing adverse effects, and optimizing quality of life.'

 It is recommended to start with one anti-seizure medication.
 Another may be added if one is not enough to control the seizure occurrence.
 Approximately 70% of people can obtain full control with continuous use of medication.
 The type of medication used is based on the type of seizure.

-Patients with acute repetitive seizures (also known as "seizure clusters") have recurrent seizures within 6-24 hours of the first episode and are at an increased risk of developing status epilepticus.
+Patients with acute repetitive seizures (also known as "seizure clusters") have recurrent seizures within 6–24 hours of the first episode and are at an increased risk of developing status epilepticus.
 They are often prescribed rescue benzodiazepines in the form of rectal gels or nasal sprays for at-home use during emergencies.

 Anti-seizure medications may be slowly stopped after some time if a person has just experienced one seizure and has not had any more.
 The decision to stop anti-seizure medications should be discussed between the doctor and patient, weighing the benefits and risks.